klaytn/klaytn-docs/docs/klaytn/design/multiport.md

 # Multichannel <a id="multichannel"></a>

-A Klaytn node can be run with Multichannel.
+A Klaytn node can be run with **Multichannel**.
-When 2 nodes are connected with Multichannel, they use 2 ports for communication.

-Depending on the number of [TCP listening ports](./kni.md), the connection differs.
-If 2 ports are enabled, multichannel is used.
-If a port is used, single channel is applied.
+If a node is executed with multichannel configuration, 2 ports are set up for communication.
+On the otherhand, if a node is executed with single channel configuration, 1 port is set up.
+If 2 multichannel nodes are trying to connect, a connection is established using 2 ports.
+Otherwise, they will use 1 port for communication.

+A multichannel server can be configured by using a `multichannel` flag.
 In the default `kend.conf`, multichannel is enabled (`MULTICHANNEL=1`).
+If you want to run a server with a configured port, checkout `port` and `subport` flags.
+If you want to designate port values of a connecting peer, checkout [KNI](./kni.md).

 Currently, only one `subport` is supported at max.

 ## Architecture <a id="multichannel-architecture"></a>